Austin Hedges: Cleveland Indians / Guardians

 On August 31, 2020, the Padres traded Hedges, along with Josh Naylor, Cal Quantrill, and minor league players Gabriel Arias, Owen Miller, and Joey Cantillo, to the Cleveland Indians in exchange for Mike Clevinger, Greg Allen, and Matt Waldron.
-Overall with Cleveland in 2020, Hedges batted .083 with no home runs and 0 RBIs in 6 games.

 Hedges became a free agent following the 2022 season.

 Pittsburgh Pirates

 Hedges signed a one-year deal worth $5 million with the Pittsburgh Pirates on December 20, 2022.